peteroupc/peteroupc.github.io/random.md

 <small><sup id=Note27>(27)</sup> van Staveren, Hans. [**"Big Deal: A new program for dealing bridge hands"**](https://sater.home.xs4all.nl/doc.html), Sep.
 8, 2000</small>

-<small><sup id=Note28>(28)</sup> For suggested linear congruential generators for generating unique random numbers, see P. L'Ecuyer, "Tables of Linear Congruential Generators of Different Sizes and Good Lattice Structure", _Mathematics of Computation_ 68(225), January 1999.</small>
+<small><sup id=Note28>(28)</sup> For suggested linear congruential generators for generating unique random numbers, see P. L'Ecuyer, "Tables of Linear Congruential Generators of Different Sizes and Good Lattice Structure", _Mathematics of Computation_ 68(225), January 1999.
+Another choice for _n_-bit unique integers is an _n_-bit [**linear-feedback shift register**](https://en.wikipedia.org/wiki/Linear-feedback_shift_register) generator with the right parameters, which cycles "randomly" through all but one _n_-bit integers; see P. Alfke, "Efficient Shift Registers, LFSR Counters, and Long Pseudo-Random Sequence Generators", Xilinx Application Note XAPP 052, July 7, 1996.</small>

-<small><sup id=Note29>(29)</sup> In theory, generating two or more random numbers of fixed size runs the risk of producing a duplicate number this way.
+<small><sup id=Note29>(29)</sup> In theory, generating two or more random integers of fixed size runs the risk of producing a duplicate number this way.
 However, this risk decreases as that fixed size increases (see "[**Birthday problem**](https://en.wikipedia.org/wiki/Birthday_problem)").
 For example, in theory, an application has a 50% chance for duplicate numbers after generating&mdash;
 - about 2.7 billion billion random 122-bit integers (including those found in version-4 UUIDs, or universally unique identifiers),
 - about 1.4 million billion billion random 160-bit integers, or
 - about 93 billion billion billion random 192-bit integers.</small>